x3mp/ApexDoc-JSDoc-Comment-Generator/README.md

 1. Open your VS Extensions and search for ApexDoc & JSDoc Comment Generator.
 2. Install the extension.
-3. You're all ready to go!
+3. You're ready to go!

 ## ⚙️ VS Code Settings